Basecamp Leopard Hill: Our full report

 - Communications

-- WiFi is available on the lounge and dining area.
+- WiFi is available in the rooms but not in the communal area.
 There is intermittent phone signal.

 - Water supply